 Two books for one!
 Get a sneak preview.

 200 Template Drawings — Get hundreds of other nature patterns and templates for crafts and senior activity ideas.

 It’s 200+ pre-drawn pictures of all kinds of subjects to give you a hand with the art part of any project.
 They range from silhouettes, to simple, to fancy.

 Perfect for either individuals or groups.
 See some Sneak Peeks of the pictures.

 Kindle Activities Book

-If you need a comprehensive book with loads of activities, then we have the perfect Kindle book for you!
-(Kindle books can also be easily be read on your PC without an actual Kindle device.)
-This book contains lots of new ideas, as well as neatly organized activities from our web site -- so you don’t have to search all over.
+A comprehensive book with loads of senior activity ideas.
+Can also be easily be read on your PC or device without an actual Kindle.)
+This book contains lots of new ideas, as well as neatly organized activities from our web site — so you don’t have to search all over.